Federal Grants and Loans

 - Sign a Statement of Educational Purpose, a Statement of Registration Status and a Statement on Overpayments and Defaults.

-Students are eligible to receive financial aid as long as they maintain Satisfactory Academic Progress (SAP) as defined in the SAP section of the catalog and Student Handbook.
+Students are eligible to receive federal and state financial aid as long as they maintain Satisfactory Academic Progress (SAP) as defined in the SAP section of the catalog and Student Handbook.
 Students who fail to maintain SAP will be notified by Student Academic & Financial Services.
-All financial aid will be suspended until satisfactory academic progress is again achieved.
+All federal and state financial aid will be suspended until satisfactory academic progress is again achieved.

 Return of Title IV Funds (Federal Aid)